 With many student research opportunities and excellent career outcomes, our academics in chemistry will prepare you for the next step.
 Our chemistry professors are world-class, and you’ll get to know them well, since faculty teach every class and every lab.
 You’ll catch their passion for making new discoveries and pursuing a detailed understanding of God’s creation.

 Learn how living things work at a molecular level: what cells are made of, how they grow and divide, where they get their energy and much more.
-Discover the microscopic mechanisms of health and disease, and be equipped for careers in health, biomedical research or anything related to the chemistry of life.
+Discover the microscopic mechanisms of health and disease, and be equipped for careers in health, biomedical research, or anything related to the chemistry of life.

 Biochemistry Major (ACS Certified)

-This program requires many of the same courses in biochemistry as the normal major while meeting the requirement of the American Chemical Society.
+This program requires many of the same courses in biochemistry as the normal major while meeting the requirements of the American Chemical Society.
 Study the chemistry of life and get the best preparation for graduate studies in biochemistry.

-Calvin’s bachelor of science in chemistry will give you the scientific knowledge and research skills to land a successful job in the field of chemistry, or working at the intersections of chemistry with other fields, such as medicine, law, engineering, business and education.
+Calvin’s bachelor of science in chemistry will give you the scientific knowledge and research skills to land a successful job in the field of chemistry, or working at the intersections of chemistry with other fields, such as medicine, law, engineering, business, and education.